 Background to DECIMALS

-The modelling fund is an idea that has been repeatedly raised and consistently supported at SRMGI’s workshops around the developing world.
-From Brazil to Bangladesh, participants have expressed a strong interest in finding out more about the potential local impacts of SRM, while noting the absence of funding for such research.
+The modelling fund is an idea that was repeatedly raised and consistently supported at SRMGI’s workshops around the developing world.
+From Brazil to Bangladesh, participants said that they wanted local scientists to research the local impacts of SRM, while noting the absence of funding for such research.